 Happy Johnson is a nationally acclaimed African-American children’s author and humanitarian.

 He drove an Emergency Response Vehicle in New Orleans post-Katrina and is the Co-Founder of Team Happy Foundation.
-Established in 2005, THF’s mission is to inspire the next generation of first responders through educational programs on crises relief and environmental sustainability.
+Established in 2005, THF’s mission is to inspire the next generation of first responders and wetland scientists through educational programs on crises relief and environmental stewardship.
 The displacement of youth after the storm resembled Mr. Johnson’s journey from the Ida B. Wells Projects to foster care, fueling his desire to help renew the Crescent City.

 Publisher of four books and co-host of GoNOLA TV, his favorite activity is coaching middle school football.
 News features include Red Cross 125th Anniversary Magazine, Esquire, USA Today, Louisiana Weekly and C-SPAN.
 TIME features Mr. Johnson in the World History textbook “Civics Today: Citizenship, Economics & You.”
 Former White House Intern, W.K.
 Kellogg Fellow, and FEMA National Achievement Award Finalist, he is a graduate of Georgetown University and The Center for Disaster Preparedness at Columbia University.

 Honors & Awards: